mroshaw/mroshaw.github.io/Subnautica/yourfirstmod/codingthemod.md

 using HarmonyLib;
 ```

 We'll need to tell BepInEx a bit about our mod, so add this annotation and information at the beginning of the class.
+We'll assume that we're using Nautilus at some point, so we'll add the necessary attributes to our code to let the plugin framework know.

-We'll also tell Harmony to patch our code, and we'll set up a static "Logger" so we can write debug information from code within our plugin.
+Finally, we'll tell Harmony to patch our code, and we'll set up a static "Logger" so we can write debug information from code within our plugin.
 Let's also set the namespace in line with our assembly definition:

 ```c#
 using BepInEx;